Best London shows in August

 • Transport changes: Piccadilly and other lines see engineering works—check TfL in advance and leave an extra 20 minutes for the journey.

-• Booking strategy: Popular shows like Hercules or Evita often sell fast.
-Book at least 3–4 weeks ahead, especially for weekend matinees.
+• Booking strategy: Popular summer blockbusters like Disney's Hercules or long-running favorites like Les Misérables sell out weeks in advance.
+Book at least 3–4 weeks ahead, especially if you are targeting weekend matinees.

 • Matinee timings: Sunday and Tuesday matinees may offer better availability and quieter streets before the crowd arrives.